mikeygii/Diamond_Case_Study/README.md

 diamond and you will be awarded the difference between the retail price your company can eventually sell the diamond for and the price that you offered as profit.
 If you fail to make a purchase, you simply do not get anything for profit.
-What you will return to Enova is a copy of any code used, a description of your process, answers to the short answer questions, and the offers file with the offer column populated.
+You should have by the end of the case study is a copy of code used, a description of your process, answers to the short answer questions, and the offers file with the offer column populated.
 The offer column should be populated only on diamonds you wish to make an offer on, and the sum of the offers needs to be less than or equal to $5,000,000.